 The others nodded, always in acquiescence to their fair leader.

 “He said to your family that you’d just refused him point blank, and that was easy enough to handle.”
-Vinny pushed back her braids.
+Vinny pushed back her multitude of braids.
 “Everyone knew you were independent, that you really wanted this job in China, whatever your reasons, so if you’d refuse him to take it, that was believable.”
 She looked to the others.